7 Best React State Management Libraries for Any Project Size

 Recoil

-Recoil, a relative newcomer, is a state management library from Facebook based on the Context API.
+Recoil is a state management library from Facebook based on the Context API.
 Its aim is to simply implement missing React features like shared state and derived data.
 It offers atoms (individual state values) and selectors (derived state values based on atoms) for managing application state.

 Atoms can be subscribed to by components, allowing them to access and update shared state across the application.
 Selectors, as pure functions, derive values from atoms or other selectors, and are automatically updated whenever the atoms they depend on change.